-Welcome to the “beta” version of my web page where you should be able to access research and course materials… This Spring I am teaching Migration and Development is a new course (ECON 3248) that focuses on the role of rural-urban migration and international migration in promoting diversity and development.
-My graduate course Crises, Adjustment and Poverty (ECON 5450) focuses on how countries and international agencies can protect the poor during crises, natural and financial, and perhaps more important how vulnerable groups can become more resilient.
-The two courses overlap with forced migration driven by conflict or natural disasters (as in Puerto Rico or the Sudan).
-Though most countries are growing right now, there are a few dramatic exceptions including Venezuela where I worked in 1995-97 just before Hugo Chavez was elected.
+Welcome to personal my web page… This Spring 2020 I am teaching both World Poverty and Inequality ECON 3240 and Migration and Development: A Social Justice Perspective (ECON 3248).
+I have taught ECON 3240 World Poverty since the 1990s (books? the 1980 WDR on Poverty… then the 1990 WDR and the first Human Development report published by UNDP (implementing Amartya Sen’s capabilities approach).
+For the U.S. we read Poor Support by David Ellwood and the Truly Disadvantaged by William Julius Wilson.
+A new course, ECON 3248 focuses on the role of rural-urban migration and international migration in promoting diversity and development.
+This year my graduate IPED course Crises, Adjustment and Poverty (ECON 5450) almost vanished.
+Previous to 2019 we had global financial crisis every 10 years or so, almost like clockwork.
+I remember apologizing to my class, as I did not see any GFC on the horizon, we decided to focus only on Argentina, Zimbabwe and Venezuela… Suddenly in mid February many at UNDP and UN DESA’s worst fears: how countries and international agencies can protect the poor during crises, natural and financial, and perhaps more important how vulnerable groups can become more resilient.
+The two courses overlap with forced migration driven by conflict or natural disasters (as is almost everywhere now, but then Puerto Rico, the Sudan, Somalia, the Sahel).
+Up until COVID-19 most developing countries were growing nicely, except in Latin America, especially Venezuela where I worked during 1995-97 just as their phone company was privatized, before Hugo Chavez was elected.
 I am also working with a group at the World Bank focused on the CFA Zone countries, a number of which are in crises including the Congo.
 Our DACA benefit last year was well timed, as it turns out, we raised funds for DACA renewal and travel.

 For videos, lecture notes and course materials click the 3248 or 5450 tabs.
 My Economics department page.